Anissoft/box/README.md

 # 📦 Box

-Extremely simple and lightweight observer for variable in your React applications.
+Extremely simple and lightweight observer for variable in your applications.
 Just put it in the box!

 ## Installation
 Just run [`npm install`](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) command: